jrandyrichardson/confluence-site/display/release/How-to-Become-a-Terracotta-Contributor.md

 ---
-title:  FAQ: How to Become a Terracotta Contributor
+title:  FAQ How to Become a Terracotta Contributor
 lang: en
 layout: page
 keywords: